Urbs in Horto

 Making the past grow again

-In their knowledge of science, the heirs of Jensen, Perkins, and the rest were their heroes’ superiors.
-Saving a woods is not the same as saving an ecology.
+In their knowledge of science, the heirs of Jens Jensen, Dwight Perkins, and the rest of the forest preserves' founders were their heroes’ superiors.
+Saving a woods, they had learned, is not the same as saving an ecology.
 Even those remnant presettlement wilds that were placed under protection in its forests preserves were not saved.
 They were kept from being plowed or paved, but not kept from turning into something other than a savanna.
 The “forests” of Chicagoland were often old prairie and savannas that had been taken over by weedy trees when the fires that once kept the invaders at bay were stopped.
 Nature, acting in a context fundamentally altered by humans interference, produced what was, in terms of presettlement Chicagoland, an unnatural density of trees that concealed their original ecological character.

 In the 1960s and ‘70s, ecologically sophisticated critics gradually realized that the forest preserves themselves had become historic artifacts, the ecological equivalent of broken-down farm cabin.
 The differences between a native forest and an ecologically degraded savanna or prairie is not obvious, but local amateur naturalists pointed them, and once alert, found dozens in the region’s parks and forest preserves.
 Volunteers set about restoring them.
 What began as a sort of guerilla gardening eventually won official sanction from administrators of the Cook County Forest Preserve District, and in time the other regional districts, and indeed conservation agencies in general, who committed themselves to returning local wilds to their presettlement state and maintaining them that way.

 A comprehensive history of struggle to identify, protect and restore Chicagoland’s marshes, prairies, groves in the past thirty years would run to volumes.
 It is a great unwritten chronicle, a sort of the pioneer homesteading sagas in reverse.
-Typical was in the 1970s the oak savanna and wetlands complex in Glenview long known as the Grove—the former estate of Kennicott—was slated to join uncounted number of its fellow in becoming a housing development.
-Ten local women who came to be known as the "Frog and Fern Ladies" organized a rescue.
-In this case the cavalry riding to the rescue was the Glenview Park District, which agreed to a referendum on the bond issue that would be needed to pay for the purchase of the property from developers.
-It passed, and in 1976 was acquired by the Glenview Park District.
+In the 1970s, the oak savanna and wetlands complex in Glenview long known as the Grove—the former estate of Kennicott—was slated to join uncounted number of its fellows and become a housing development.
+Ten local women who came to be known as the "Frog and Fern Ladies" cried "Outrage."
+The cavalry riding to the rescue was the Glenview Park District, which agreed to a referendum on the bond issue that would be needed to pay for the purchase of the property from developers.
+It passed, and in 1976 the Grove was acquired by the Glenview Park District.
 In 1999 The Grove—now a U.S. Department of the Interior National Historic Landmark—began an extensive restoration of 110 acres of wetlands, prairie, and oak woodlands.

 The campaign to save the Grove has been repeated in dozens of like cases around Chicagoland in the quarter-century since.
 Develop a rationale for saving it by amassing the history that most never knew or forgotten.
 Compile data about species that no one knew or cared that are supported by it.
 Tell decision-makers from the governor and legislators to local Rotary Clubs and church societies what you found.
-Make clear how your town will be less interesting, more like all the others, if the place is not saved.
-Pass petitions so that lawmakers at all levels know more than few cranks who care about the place.
+Make clear how your town will be less interesting if the place is not saved.
+Pass petitions so that lawmakers at all levels know that more than few cranks care about the place.

 Ecologist Bruce Hannon of the University of Illinois liked to tell people that if rich men hadn’t liked to shoot ducks there wouldn’t have been an environmental movement in the U.S. Certainly that was true in Chicagoland.
 The rich of Chicagoland had their own open space program; when they saw open space they bought it, hundreds of acres at a time, in the then-remote wilderness of Lake and Du Page counties.
 A substantial part of these former hunting and weekend estates have since been given over to public use.
 Typical is the Liberty Prairie Reserve, several hundred acres of former Lake County dairy land that had been protected from development through legal maneuvering by its owner, steel executive George Ranney Sr. and his family.